wfaulk/scream/README.md

 ## I Have No Mouse, and I Must Scream<sup><a href="#dagger">&dagger;</a></sup>

 Do you use text consoles under VMware?
-Are you tired of VMware grabbing your mouse and having to Ctrl-Alt or Ctrl-Cmd out of them in order to work in another window, despite that the mouse has no function inside the text console?
+Are you tired of VMware grabbing your mouse and having to Ctrl-Alt or Ctrl-Cmd out of them<sup><a href="#doubledagger">&Dagger;</a></sup> in order to work in another window, despite that the mouse has no function inside the text console?
 Do you need to scream?

 ### How to use